 - Curcumin is a powerful inhibitor of HSD-1 in animal models, and we use this in our clinic with obesity and clinically stubborn belly fat.

 Interested in how to apply this information to your life and manage stress?
 It is not all about diet and exercise.
-When it comes to the negative impact of stress, mindset training is where the focus must be.
-At Metabolic Effect, we have a 12-week mindset course to teach you the critical behaviors surrounding issues of stress.
+When it comes to the negative impact of stress, mindset and behaviors are critical as well.
+At Metabolic Effect, we have a 4-week course to teach you the critical behaviors surrounding issues of stress.
 To learn more click the access button below.